0xNF/Ellen/README.md

-datadirectory = ./data  // Where to store temporary data outputdirectory = ./    // Where to output the Storage file kind = XLS              // Storage File type in either an Excel spreadsheet, or a Sqlite file [XLS, SQL] timezone                // Whether to store timestamps as local time (as seen by the computer running Ellen), or UTC.
+datadirectory = ./data  // Where to store temporary data outputdirectory = ./    // Where to output the Storage file kind = XLS              // Storage File type in either an Excel spreadsheet, or a Sqlite file [XLS, SQL] timezone = Local         // Whether to store timestamps as local time (as seen by the computer running Ellen), or UTC.
 [Local, UTC]

-port                    // Server port to bind to, defaults to "5000"
+port = 5000             // Server port to bind to, defaults to "5000"
 ```

 This config can be reloaded at any time with the `/reload` endpoint.